Django Tips #6: Custom User Model

 We don’t even need to add a field at this point!

-# users/models.py from django.contrib.auth.models import AbstractUser from django.db import models class CustomUser(AbstractUser): # add additional fields in here
+# users/models.py from django.contrib.auth.models import AbstractUser from django.db import models class CustomUser(AbstractUser): pass # add additional fields in here

 Step 4: Update User Forms